Skiftstar/wf-itemtracker-bot/README.md

 Information about a single item can be seen with the `/iteminfo` command

 `/ingredients` returns a list of missing ingredients (might not be totally accurate, if items with complex (multiple sub crafts) crafting recipes are included)

+the `/refresh` command refetches all data and then reloads all the embeds

 and with `/wiki` you can quickly let the bot look for a specific wiki entry (keep in mind that the wiki title must be exactly the query inputted)